akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice had seen him in the hall, seated, laughing.
 Seeing him now, riding toward her home, was different.
 He was not a king on a throne; he was a man on a horse, broad-shouldered, watchful, taking in every detail of the lane, the cottages, the villagers who knelt, for it wasn't every day that a king passed through the village.

 The children all threw their flowers, the women curtsied and the men bowed, heads uncovered.
-The king smiled and nodded, and Beatrice saw the village Reeve’s wife press a hand to her chest as if she had been blessed, talking ernestly to her neighbour.
+The king smiled and nodded, and Beatrice saw the village Reeve’s wife press a hand to her chest as if she had been blessed, talking earnestly to her neighbour.

-Henry a his retinue reined in before the gate, where old Harold was waiting eagerly for him.
+Henry and his retinue reined in before the gate, where old Harold was waiting eagerly for him.
 He dismounted, and for a moment the two old warriors looked at each other across the path.
 Then Henry stepped forward and took Harold’s hand.

 “Rauthulfr,” he said.
 “You have not changed.”